amirsariri/pricetheory_sv_cb/README.md

-# ImageNet-2012 Crunchbase Dataset
+# Startup Competition Analysis: Crunchbase Dataset

-This repository contains tools for downloading and processing Crunchbase data for companies in the ImageNet-2012 dataset.
-The project supports both Kaggle and official Crunchbase API data sources.
+This repository contains a comprehensive analysis of startup competition and entrepreneurship effects using Crunchbase data.
+The project analyzes how entry into entrepreneurship affects existing startups' success and wages, with a focus on identifying competitors and understanding competitive dynamics in the startup ecosystem.

 ## Quick Start

 ### Prerequisites

-- Python 3.9 or higher
+- Python 3.12 or higher
 - Poetry for dependency management
-- Kaggle account and API credentials (for Kaggle data source)
+- R and Stata for statistical analysis
+- OpenAI API key for Codex CLI and EDSL analysis
-- Crunchbase API credentials (for S3 data source)
+- Crunchbase data access (Kaggle or S3)

 ### Installation